CaptainSeagull/Preprocessor-Honours/README.md

 #Overview

-This is a simple project which aims to provide some meta programming functionality not currently in C++.
-The utility generates code, which should be included in the relevant .cpp file.
+This is a simple project which aims to provide some meta programming functionality not currently avaiable in C++.
+The utility generates code, which should be included in the relevant .cpp files.

-All generate code strictly follows the C++11 specification, and should compile correctly under MSVC, Clang, or GCC, even with `-Wall` enabled.
+All generated code strictly follows the C++11 specification, and should compile correctly under MSVC, Clang, or GCC, even with `-Wall` enabled.
 If you're using a pre-C++11 compiler, then the preprocessor can still be used, but some functions will not compile.
 All the functions which require C++11 features have alternatives which can be used and are compiant with the C++98 specification.

 #Build instructions

 ##Windows
 Call `win32_build.bat` from the command line, which should generate the executable inside the `build` directory.
-This uses Visual Studio 2013 to build (MSVC 12), so if you're using a different version of visual studio then change the line `set VISUAL_STUDIO_VERSION=12` inside `.bat` file to match whatever version of Visual Studio you're using.
+This uses Visual Studio 2013 to build (MSVC 12), so if you're using a different version of visual studio then change the line `set VISUAL_STUDIO_VERSION=12` inside `win32_build.bat` to match whatever version of Visual Studio you're using.
+It has not ever been tested with GCC or Clang or Windows, and there are currently no plans to easily support them.

 ##Linux
 Call `build_clang.sh` from the command line, which should generate the app file inside the `build` directory.
 This uses Clang version 3.8, so if you don't have that version installed on your computer, then you'll need to change all the lines that say `Clang++-3.8` to match the version you've got.

+There is currently no simple way to build using GCC on Linux, but there are plans to support this soon.

 ##Mac
 N/A